-The City of Sidney recently enacted legislation that will regulate the placement and storage of solid waste and recycling containers, yard waste and big items within the City.
+The City of Sidney recently enacted legislation that regulates the placement and storage of solid waste and recycling containers, yard waste and big items within the City.
 The rules apply to both those customers on the container system and those on the low volume bag system.
 The new rules are effective September 15, 2016.
 For more details click here.

 Summer Yard Waste Collection

 Republic will be discontinue weekly pick up of yard waste at the end on November 30, 2016.